A systems-level intervention from 2013-2017

 - The Resources section has all the tools, and methods developed and tested over our four years of experimentation, as well as reports showing how we tracked impact.

 - The Initiatives page gives a summary of each major Lifehack programme.

 In 2011, a report from the Prime Minister's Chief Science Advisor made extensive recommendations about how New Zealand might improve outcomes for young people.
 It presented a clear message that no single intervention would be sufficient to make a substantive difference for young people.
 An integrated and consistent approach was needed across a range of new interventions and initiatives.

 The (former) Prime Minister's Youth Mental Health Project emerged out of that work, and Lifehack was one of 26 initiatives aimed at improving the mental health and wellbeing of young New Zealanders.

-For the last three years Lifehack has been developing, modelling and evaluating approaches to innovation in youth-wellbeing, drawing on existing evidence from wellbeing science and the disciplines of design, social entrepreneurship and technology.
+From 2013-2017, Lifehack has developed, modelled and evaluated a range of approaches to innovation in youth-wellbeing, drawing on existing evidence from wellbeing science, design, social entrepreneurship and technology.

 Lifehack worked at a systems level, building the capability of the youth workforce to apply tools and methodologies from these different disciplines to enable them to work in a more cross-sectoral way, better identify local issues and youth vulnerabilities, and co-design more effective and contextual responses with the young people and communities affected.